indypy/todopyramid/README.md

 ## How the sausage was made

-The above install directions tell you how to get the finished application started. here we will document how the app was created from scratch.
+The above install directions tell you how to get the finished application started.
+Here we will document how the app was created from scratch.

 ### First steps